kavia-common/network-management-5556-5683/FrontendApplication/README.md

 A sample configuration is provided in .env.example.

 If you migrate to Vite later, use VITE_API_BASE_URL, VITE_USE_MOCKS, and VITE_PAGINATION_PAGE_SIZE_DEFAULT.

+## Verifying Connectivity

+- Start backend on port 3001 (ensure Mongo is reachable and MONGO_URI is set).
+- Start frontend on port 3000 with `REACT_APP_API_BASE_URL=http://localhost:3001`.
+- Navigate to /devices:
+  - If the database is empty, create a new device via the UI.
+  - Check that list, detail, edit, delete, and "Refresh Status" work.
+- If you prefer to test UI only, set `REACT_APP_USE_MOCKS=true` and restart the frontend; API calls will be mocked in-memory.

 ## Backend Compatibility Notes